40net-cloud/fortinet-azure-solutions/FortiGate/Documentation/faq.md

 Yes, this is now possible according to Microsoft.
 The IP can't be associated with any resource.
 More information can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address-upgrade)

+On September 30, 2025, Basic SKU public IPs will be retired.
+For more information, see the [official announcement](https://azure.microsoft.com/updates/upgrade-to-standard-sku-public-ip-addresses-in-azure-by-30-september-2025-basic-sku-will-be-retired/)

 ## How do I setup an IPSEC VPN tunnel from my on-premises firewall to the FortiGate VM in Microsoft Azure?

 A dedicated page including troubleshooting steps can be found [here](faq-ipsec-connectivity.md)